syncfusion-content/blazor-docs/blazor/combobox/form-validation.md

 ## ComboBox inside edit form

 The `EditForm` validates all data annotation rules using the `DataAnnotationsValidator`.
-Choose the value from the dropdown popup.
-The given input will be ready to be submitted if the value is valid.
-Otherwise, an error message will be shown until you choose the valid value.
+If the input is valid, the form will be ready to be submitted.
+If the input is invalid, an error message will be displayed until a valid value is chosen.

+In this following example, the `EditForm` component is used to wrap the ComboBox and the submit button.
+The `DataAnnotationsValidator` component is used to enable data annotation-based validation, and the `ValidationMessage` component is used to display the validation error message.
+The `Required` attribute is applied to the Name field to make it a required field.

 {% highlight cshtml %}